Backcountry Bindings: Where to Begin?

 Tech bindings have two pins in the toe and heel pieces that attach to fittings in your boot.
 They are the lightest category of backcountry bindings and the weight savings from these over say a frame binding is huge.
 These bindings are ideal for skiers who plan to use this setup 80-100% of the time in the backcountry.

 Weight savings is the main advantage of choosing a tech binding.
-If you are counting grams and want to go as light as possible, choose a brakeless binding like the Dynafit Speed Radical (680 g / pair) or the brake optional G3 Zed (690 g / pair).
-Both of these bindings come with leashes so you won’t have to worry about losing your skis when you step out.
+If you are counting grams and want to go as light as possible without entering into skimo territory, choose a brakeless binding like the Dynafit Speed Radical (680 g / pair) or the brake optional G3 Zed (690 g / pair).
+Both of these bindings come with leashes so you don’t have to worry about losing your skis when you step out.

 If you’ve had a previous injury or if binding release is your priority, you’ll want to stick with a binding that is DIN/ISO/TUV certified.
 These bindings have the highest level of safety certification the industry has to offer.
 Our favorite tech binding in this category would be the Black Diamond Fritcshi Vipec Evo which is unique in that it has a DIN adjustment in the toe AND heel.
 This adds a margin of safety and provides a more reliable release.